renisalcedo/save_the_forest/readme.md

 ## Description:

-A single player game with multiple characters fighting intruders who are trying to clear a forest.

-This game was created in a gitflow environment by @renisalcedo, @11awashington, and @FranciscoJG20.
+A single player game with multiple characters fighting intruders who are trying to clear a forest.This game was created in a gitflow environment by @renisalcedo, @11awashington, and @FranciscoJG20.

 ## Features: